About

 Scientists, land managers, and a variety of partners have developed fourteen trial sites as part of this multi-region study to research long-term ecosystem responses to a range of climate change adaptation actions.

-In using this two-tiered design, ASCC provides a means for evaluating adaptive management strategies across distinct forest types, allowing researchers to ask broad questions about climate change adaptation across all study sites, while also addressing on-the-ground management needs specific to individual sites.
+This two-tiered design provides a means for evaluating adaptive management strategies across distinct forest types, allowing researchers to ask broad questions about climate change adaptation across all study sites, while also addressing on-the-ground management needs specific to individual sites.

 ASCC Network Goals